How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Consider the lessons you’ve learned away from these conversations and incorporate them into future negotiations that you’re likely to be involved in.
-By following the suggestions above, you will go far in maximizing your chances of achieving mutually beneficial outcomes.
+Use the lessons you’ve learned from these conversations and incorporate them into future discussions you’ll probably be involved in.
+By following the suggestions above, you will go far in maximizing the chance of achieving positive outcomes that are mutually beneficial.

-Your network is important | Speak to friends who’ve held similar roles or reaching out through professionally-oriented networks as well doing brainstorming members of professional associations. |
+Your network is important | Contact friends and acquaintances who’ve held similar roles or reaching out through professional networks as well as brainstorming members of professional associations. |

-Be confident & concise | Speak clearly about your experiences accomplishments, job goals and achievements.
+Be confident & concise | Talk clearly about your personal experiences accomplishments, job goals and achievements.
 Make sure you highlight tangible results. |

-Stay flexible | Consider alternative incentives such as incentive structures based on performance rather than Base salary. (?).
+Keep your mind open | Ask about alternative incentives like performance-based bonus structures instead of Base salary (?).
 You must remain professional during the negotiation. |

-Practice active listening | Listening is just as important in these types of conversations.
-You can take the lessons you’ve learned from these discussions and incorporate them into the future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is as crucial as speaking during these kinds of conversations.
+Take what you have learned from these discussions and incorporate them into future negotiations that you’re likely to take part in. |

 What is salary negotiation?